jeffrey-hearn/wagtail/docs/building_your_site/djangodevelopers.rst

     The ``subpage_types`` list can include classes (``EventIndexPage``), references as ``app_name.model_name`` (``'myapp.EventIndexPage'``), or a mixture of the two.

+.. _search_fields:

 ``self.search_fields``
-    When using a non-default search backend, such as ElasticSearch, setting ``search_fields`` with a tuple of field names will include those extra fields in the "document" representation of the current object processed by the search back end.
+    When using a non-default search backend, such as Elasticsearch, setting ``search_fields`` with a tuple of field names will include those extra fields in the "document" representation of the current object processed by the search back end.

-    For advanced usage, indexed_fields can
+    For advanced usage, search_fields can take the form of a dict of fields, each with their own dict of search settings:

     .. code-block:: python